silpion/solutionscamp-2014-ansible-world/slides/ansible-tdd/ansible-tdd.md

     * all necessary files to start writing integration tests
     * Docker and Vagrant environments for a single role
 * Targets...
-    * working environments at Silpion
+    * working environments at Silpion (right now)
+        * including some limitations in terms of flexibility
         * Role directories are called *ansible-ROLENAME*
 * Requires...
-    * some love for more customization
+    * some love for more customization/flexibility
-    * flexibility to add intgration test infrastructure to projects
+    * support to add intgration test infrastructure to projects

 <!-- -->